Don't forget to Reorder for 2024 NOW!

 State

 As a condition of receiving federal substance abuse block grant funds, federal law requires the state to conduct random, unannounced inspections of tobacco outlets to determine compliance rates.
-State law authorizes the Commissioner of the West Virginia Alcohol Beverage Control Administration, the superintendent of the West Virginia state police, county sheriffs and city police chiefs to periodically conduct unannounced inspections of tobacco outlets to ensure compliance.
+State law authorizes the Bureau for Behavioral Health, the superintendent of the West Virginia state police, county sheriffs and city police chiefs to periodically conduct unannounced inspections of tobacco outlets to ensure compliance.
 Minors may be enlisted to participate in these inspections only if the inspections are conducted under the direct supervision of these authorities or their agents and written parental consent has been obtained.

 Federal